tabs/png

 Sherborne 15 miles; 34 mins

 Historic town famous for its many schools.
+Intresting high street (Cheasp Stret) with local shops and few chain stores.
 Well worth a visit.
 Waitrose and Sainsbury's

 Lyme Regis 17u miles; 32 mins